 This is the second post in our series on scalable influencer marketing strategies.
-Earlier we talked about the benefits of working with mid-sized influencers, and now we dive deeper into how maximizing the number of influencers in a campaign helps improve performance and predictability.
+Earlier we talked about the benefits of working with mid-sized content creators, and now we dive deeper into how maximizing the number of content creators in a campaign helps improve performance and predictability.

 Performance and predictability are the cornerstones of a modern influencer marketing campaign and the building blocks for scale.
 Performance is obvious: marketing must deliver results.
 Whether that means app installs, new customers, or even just eyeballs for a brand, it’s what turns the campaign into an ROI-positive investment.
 But, performance alone isn’t enough.

 Marketers are also expected to deliver results consistently and predictably.
 Month after another.